Reykjavík International Film Festival: History

+2004–2009

 Reykjavík International Film Festival (RIFF) was founded in 2004 by a group of film enthusiasts and professionals with the goal of creating an annual international film festival in Reykjavík.
 The aim was to establish a major film event to enrich and enliven the local film culture, but moreover, to become an international attraction.
-They believed that by building up an innovative film festival in Reykjavík, foreign guests would have a unique opportunity to participate in an exciting cultural event, as well as visit a country renowned for its natural wonders and dynamic culture.

 The festival organized its first event in Reykjavík in November 2004, initiating a discussion of the role and importance of film festivals in a local and international context.
 A festival program was organized in relation to the seminar, showing films by Icelandic film directors and professionals that work outside of Iceland.

 The next RIFF was held from September 29 to October 9, 2005, and was a leap forward in size and scale compared to the year before.
 Programmer Dimitri Eipides was brought on board to supervise the film selection, and he has worked with us since.
 Eipides had gained experience as a programmer for the Toronto and Montreal Film Festivals as well as the Thessaloniki International Film Festival in Greece.

 In 2005, the foundation for the programme for the future was laid and a number of current categories surfaced for the first time.
 A Lifetime Achievement Award was given to Abbas Kiarostami and a retrospective of his works was screened along with an exhibition of his photographs.
-A Discovery of the Year award was given out for the first time to Cristi Puiu, director of the film The Death of Mr. Lazarescu.
+A Discovery of the Year award was given for the first time to Cristi Puiu, director of the film The Death of Mr. Lazarescu.
 Over 13,000 people came to see the festival's seventy films.

-In 2006, RIFF's reputation had spread considerably and the number of international guests multiplied.
-Representatives from media such as Variety, The Guardian and IndieWIRE attended the festival and one journalist summed up his experience by calling RIFF "one of the best-kept secrets of the film festival circuit".
+In 2006, RIFF's reputation had spread considerably, and the number of international guests multiplied.
+Representatives from media such as Variety, The Guardian and IndieWIRE attended the festival.
 The programme had also grown to incorporate over one hundred films, a number of master classes, symposiums and panel discussions – and even managed to cram a few concerts in too.